Welcome to Ameriflex!

-An HRA is an annual allowance provided by your employer for you to use for eligible medical purchases.
+An HRA is an annual allowance 100% funded by your employer for you to use for eligible medical purchases.
 Your employer decides how much your annual reimbursement allowance is and designates which expenses are eligible.

 Limited Purpose FSA (LPFSA)

-An LPFSA has the same tax-advantages as a general purpose flexible spending account (FSA) but it’s used specifically for dental and vision expenses.
+An LPFSA has the same tax-advantages as a general purpose flexible spending account (FSA) but it’s used specifically for dental and vision expenses only.
 This allows individuals who are actively contributing to a health savings account (HSA) to enroll in an LPFSA and contribute to both accounts during the same plan year.
-Just like an FSA, you can contribute up to $3,050 to an LPFSA.
+Just like an FSA, you can contribute up to $3,200 to an LPFSA.